+According to Newman (2015), for a power law distribution with exponent α, all existing moments xm can be computed as:

+xm= α-1α-1-mxminm (4)

+Where m is the mth moment. m=1 indicates the first moment or mean, represented as x1 or x. m=2 indicates the second moment or mean square, represented as x2, which in turn can give an idea about variance or standard deviation.

+This means, x become infinite for distributions with α ≤ 2.
+Similarly, x2 become infinite for distributions with α ≤ 3 and so do variance or standard deviation.

+Practically, for a dataset (of finite size) with α ≤ 2 (and 3), there exists a mean which is dominated by the largest sample in the dataset.
+This mean appears to be finite because of the finite size of dataset which in turn ensures the finite value of largest sample in the dataset.
+However, with more samples drawn, the mean exhibit divergence or increase without bound under the influence of the then larger sample value.
+This means such distributions lack a characteristic mean or representative value.
+Similar is the case of variance and standard deviation.

+In our case, since all the four datasets are found to be of α ≤ 2 (and 3), a characteristic value of mention score cannot be used as representative score for the datasets and a bound cannot be fixed for variation/deviation of values from a representative score even if we attempt to fix the representative score.

 Comparison of models (non-nested distributions)

 Next, in order to assess the plausibility of altmetric data for other distributions, we compared our power law fits with other non-nested distributions like Log-normal and exponential.
+For this we followed a common approach of visualization of power law distribution: we plot the cumulative distribution function on log-log scales, and again look for straight line behaviour.
 Here, we excluded altmetric attention score (AAS) as it is a composite of many indicators.
 Plots for mentions data from different platforms comparing empirical data fit along with power law and exponential and lognormal are shown in fig. 3.

 Figure 3.
 Figure indicates the complementary cumulative distribution function, and fitted power law and exponential/lognormal distributions for each social media mention.
 Left side plots compare power law fit with exponential fit and right side plots compare power law fit with log-normal fit.
 The blue line curve shows empirical fit of data.